What's New in 10.0

 Threat and Malware

-4. SnortML Update - SnortML continues to get better, with added detection for command injection and reduction of inspection latency.
+2. SnortML Update: SnortML continues to get better, with added detection for command injection and cross-site scripting, and dramatic reduction in inspection latency.
+SnortML provides zero-day coverage against entire classes of vulnerabilities, protecting your network even against brand-new vulnerabilities, no rule updates required!

 Software Defined Wide Area Networking (SD-WAN)